CollinsTatang/html-css-capstone/README.md

 - Hat tip to anyone whose code was used
 - Inspiration
-- etc

 ## 📝 License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is [Microverse](https://www.microverse.org/) licensed.